 |10 years or more||3 months|

 Employees are entitled to annual leave after at least six months of service.
-An employee, working weekly for 16 or more hours, is entitled to 21 working days of paid annual leave at the rate of seven days for each continuous period of four months of service upon the completion of 12 months of continuous service.
+An employee, working weekly for 16 or more hours, is entitled to 21 working days of paid annual leave at a rate of seven days for each continuous period of four months of service upon completion of 12 months of continuous service.

-An employee, working at least 16 hours per week, is entitled to sick leave upon the completion of one month of service with the employer.
+An employee, working at least 16 hours per week, is entitled to sick leave upon completion of one month of service with the employer.
 When a worker is incapable of work because of sickness or injury, they are entitled to fully paid sick leave for the first month of illness.

 In order to avail sick leave pay from the employer, the worker must notify the employer about the reason for absence as early as possible.
-The employer may request the worker to provide a certificate of incapacity to work and duration of incapacity, signed by a qualified medical practitioner.
+The employer may request the worker to provide a certificate of incapacity for work and duration of incapacity, signed by a qualified medical practitioner.

 There is no provision in law for paid or unpaid parental leave.

-Maternity leave may be extended in case of sickness arising out of pregnancy or confinement, affecting either the mother or the baby, and making the mother’s return to work inadvisable.
+Maternity leave may be extended in cases of sickness arising out of pregnancy or confinement, affecting either the mother or the baby, and making the mother’s return to work inadvisable.
 The right to return is available to the worker within eight weeks after the date of childbirth or miscarriage (thus adding four more weeks of maternity leave).